EmmettJT/sequences_behaviour/README.md

 ## Overview

 This repository includes:
-- A version of the task in BPOD file format (Sequence_Automated)
+- A version of the task in BPOD file format (matlab/Sequence_Automated)
-- Tidied* scripts for processing BPOD output
+- Tidied* python notebook scripts for processing BPOD output
-- Some example scripts for analysis of tracking and histology data
+- Some example notebook scripts for analysis of tracking and histology data

 (*)These scripts should be useful and readable but are not fully polished.